MiloBub/MineSweeper-CPP/README.md

 # MineSweeper-CPP
-University project.
+University second year project.
 Remake of the Minesweeper game with C++ and SFML.